How legal tide turned on same-sex marriage in the US

-Bans on gay marriage have been quashed in recent months in Indiana, Michigan, Texas, Utah, Oklahoma, Florida and Virginia, although couples have not been wed there because the bans remain in place during appeals.
-In addition, appeals court decisions have called into question the future of gay marriage bans in West Virginia and North and South Carolina.
+Bans on gay marriage have been quashed in recent months in several other states, although couples have not been wed there because the bans remain in place during appeals.

-This meant, for example, that individuals in same-sex marriages were ineligible for benefits from federal programmes such as the Social Security pension system and some tax allowances if their partners died.
+Under Doma, for example, individuals in same-sex marriages were ineligible for benefits from federal programmes such as the Social Security pension system and some tax allowances if their partners died.

-The other case, Hollingsworth v Perry, was filed by two lawyers, Theodore Olson and David Boies, working together on behalf of their California clients, Kristin Perry and Sandra Stier and another couple, Jeffrey Zarrillo and Paul Katami.
+Another key case, Hollingsworth v Perry of 2013, was filed by two lawyers, Theodore Olson and David Boies, working together on behalf of their California clients, Kristin Perry and Sandra Stier and another couple, Jeffrey Zarrillo and Paul Katami.